I have a challenge for you, if you’re up to it. Are you ready?

 I want you to ignore every pre-conceived notion you have about franchising for a few minutes.
 Pretend that it’s your first time learning about the franchise model.
 Be at one with the newness of it.
 Deal?

 Let’s say that you’re the owner of a dog-training business.
 Your business has been growing steadily since you started it, 4 years ago.
 You’ve hired more people every year, and you’re thinking of expanding, especially since an ideal commercial space recently opened up in an industrial park two suburbs over.

 In your mind, now’s the time to do this, as small business loan rates are at historic lows.

 On the surface, it certainly sounds like a great plan.
 You’d invest the money needed to franchise your business, and once you started to sell franchises, you’d be able to recoup your money.
-This money would come from at least two places; franchise fees and ongoing royalties.

 Developing A Franchise